-The MCA facilitates in ongoing control monitoring and the quarterly assessments would assist to identify new breaches, gaps, vulnerabilities and other risk and control issues not previously known by managers.
+MCA facilitates in ongoing control monitoring and the quarterly assessments would assist to identify new breaches, gaps, vulnerabilities and other risk and control issues not previously known by managers.
 Managers will assess issue materiality to differentiate and communicate the potential impact of control issues.
 Issues identified are captured & progress of the corrective action plans are monitored via the Integrated Corrective Action Plan System (iCAPS).
-Significant control issues, emerging risks and MCA results are consolidated and aggregated for review by the Business Risk and Controls Committees (BRCC) and similar control forum.
+Significant control issues, emerging risks and MCA results are consolidated and aggregated for review by the CCC.
 The MCA also supports the management of GRC Risks and is a key component of the Business Environment and Internal Control Factors (BEICFs) required under the Basel Capital Standard.
 This Central Procedure is consistent with the requirements of the COSO 2013 Internal Control - Integrated Framework and complements Sarbanes-Oxley (SOX) Sections 302 and 404, to support overall Internal Control over Financial Reporting (ICFR).

-During the quarterly MCA assessments, business managers assess the overall effectiveness of internal controls that mitigate their significant inherent operational risks (SIORS) and identify emerging risks to business activities and residual risks within an MCA Assessment Unit.
+During the MCA assessments, business managers assess the overall effectiveness of internal controls that mitigate their significant inherent operational risks (SIORS) and identify emerging risks to business activities and residual risks within an MCA Assessment Unit.